merenlab/anvio.org/_posts/2022-02-07-working-with-minified-states.md

   }
 }
 ```
 Not bad!
 Astute follow-alongers might notice that the "views" data we provided above is incomplete when compared against the generated default state.
 Well, that's just fine!
 We can provide only data we're interested in and anvi'o will figure out the rest, even in deeply nested objects.
+Now that we have the lay of the land, let's take a look at a practical usecase for minified states in anvi'o!

+## Mini states in action - Matt's Ecophylo Workflow

+// Matt's gonna give a high level overview of how he incorporates mini states into his workflow.
+Thanks matt <3

+## Wrapping up